Bullard High School (Bullard, Texas)

 Bullard High School is a public high school located on the southern edge of the city of Bullard, Texas in Cherokee County, United States.
 It is classified as a 4A school by the UIL.
 The school is a part of the Bullard Independent School District that serves students in southern Smith County and northern Cherokee County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.

 Athletics

 The Bullard Panthers compete in the following sports: